AquaEBM/miroir/miroir_glium/README.md

 - Use the right/left arrow key to increase/decrease camera rotation sensitivity.
 - Use the up/down key to increase/decrease movement speed.

-Currently, the ray's path is drawn in white, and the portion of the path that loops infinitely (if it exists) is drawn in pink.
-(TODO: allow user-setting these)

 ## Documentation

 For more information on how to use this crate, check out the docs: